tfiers/tomasfiers.net/content/projects/master-thesis.md

 image: Slanted-Slice-01.png
 ---

-I had the chance to do my engineering master's thesis in the lab of [Fabian Kloosterman](http://www.vib.be/en/research/scientists/Pages/Fabian-Kloosterman-lab.aspx) at [NERF](http://nerf.be/), where I was introduced to the wonderful world of neuroscience.
+I had the opportunity to do my engineering master's thesis in the lab of [Fabian Kloosterman](http://www.vib.be/en/research/scientists/Pages/Fabian-Kloosterman-lab.aspx) at [NERF](http://nerf.be/), where I was introduced to the wonderful world of neuroscience.
 The context and the goals of my thesis, and the current results,